San Diego Native Serves as U.S. Navy Sailor in Horn of Africa

 |0

-This work, San Diego Native Serves as U.S. Navy Sailor in Horn of Africa, by PO3 Colin Sens, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, San Diego Native Serves as U.S. Navy Sailor in Horn of Africa, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-San Diego Native Serves as U.S. Navy Sailor in Horn of Africa

 LEAVE A COMMENT